-The SEPP allows for development to be carried out for new schools and on existing schools sites, however the SEPP sets out limits to this development and imposes controls on carrying out this development.
-The SEPP provides expanded planning pathways for both government and non-government education providers.
+The Education SEPP allows development to be carried out for new schools and on existing school sites within specified limits and also imposes controls on the carrying out of this development.

+The Education SEPP provides expanded planning pathways for both government and registered non-government education providers.
 This allows both sectors to meet the increased demand for education infrastructure across NSW.

-The SEPP permits very minor developments that will have minimal environmental impact to be undertaken as 'exempt development'.
+The Education SEPP permits very minor developments that will have minimal environmental impact to be undertaken as 'exempt development'.
 Such works do not require any assessment or approval under the EP&A Act.

-Some types of school developments will be permitted as 'complying development' provided that certain predetermined standards are complied with, including height limits and setbacks requirements.
+Some types of school developments are permitted as 'complying development' provided that certain predetermined standards are complied with, including height limits and setback requirements.
 This includes the construction of additional classrooms, but only if the works do not contravene any existing conditions on development consents relating to student or staff numbers that apply to the land within the boundaries of an existing school.

-The SEPP will also permit certain low impact developments to be carried out without development consent, however the proponent must first asses the environmental impacts of that development in accordance with Part 5 of the EP&A Act.
-Additional classrooms will be permitted to be constructed without consent, provided that the limitations on height and setbacks are met and the resulting development does not contravene any existing conditions on development consents relating to student or staff numbers that apply to the land within the boundaries of an existing school.
+The Education SEPP also permits certain low impact developments to be carried out without development consent, however the proponent must first assess the environmental impacts of that development in accordance with Part 5 of the EP&A Act.
+Additional classrooms are permitted to be constructed without consent, provided that the limitations on height and setbacks are met and the resulting development does not contravene any existing conditions on development consents relating to student or staff numbers that apply to the land within the boundaries of an existing school.

-Increasing student numbers capped by development consent conditions a development consent condition, an application to modify that consent or a new development application must be made to seek approval for the increase.
+Increasing student numbers capped by development consent conditions

+Complying and development without consent provisions in the Education SEPP cannot be used to increase the number of staff and students at an existing school beyond the maximum numbers permitted in a development consent.
+If a school wishes to increase student or staff numbers above the number capped by a development consent condition, an application to modify that consent or a new development application must be made to seek approval for the increase.
 This restriction will apply to any proposed increases to student and staff numbers that may result from new development at the site or from intensifying the use of existing buildings at the site, even if no building works are proposed.